India : Safety by City

 PICKPOCKETS RISK : HIGH

-Wherever there are a lot of tourists, there are pickpockets operating.
-So, the capital city of India is not an exception and has a serious problem.
+Wherever there are a lot of tourists, pickpockets are operating.
+So, the commercial capital city of India is not an exception and has a serious problem.
 It is always advisable to keep an eye on your belongings whenever you are in busy and crowded areas of the city.

 NATURAL DISASTERS RISK : HIGH